dykyivladk1/dykyivladk1/README.md

 Developed **GPT-X**, a custom version of the Generative Pretrained Transformer (GPT) with 56 transformer blocks.
 - GPT-X is optimized for various NLP tasks, featuring causal self-attention mechanisms and byte-pair encoding for efficient tokenization.

-### **Upcoming AI Chat Bot**
+### **Upcoming AI NYX Model**
-Currently in development is a new AI Chat Bot designed to provide cutting-edge conversational experiences, incorporating advanced deep learning techniques.
+Currently in development is the NYX model, designed to provide cutting-edge conversational experiences.
+NYX incorporates advanced deep learning techniques and outperforms both PaLM and GPT-3 in terms of performance and efficiency.

 ## S K I L L S
 - AI/ML Model Development